Gilbert-Studio-Newbe/React-Setup/project-review.md

     - Ensure the application is keyboard navigable
     - Add ARIA attributes for screen readers
     - Improve color contrast for better readability

+## 10. Node Integration Standards

+This section defines standards for integrating nodes into the application, ensuring consistency across both new and existing node components.
+These standards should be followed when creating new nodes or refactoring existing ones.

+### 10.1 Node Structure and Naming Conventions

+#### 10.1.1 File Organization
+- [ ] Node components should be placed in the `/src/components/nodes` directory
+- [ ] Node components should be named using PascalCase with the suffix `Node` (e.g., `CalculationNode.tsx`)
+- [ ] Each node should have its own directory if it requires additional helper components or styles
+- [ ] Node-specific types should be defined in a separate `types.ts` file within the node's directory

+#### 10.1.2 Component Structure
+- [ ] All nodes should extend the `BaseNode` component or implement its interface
+- [ ] Nodes should use React.memo for performance optimization
+- [ ] Nodes should implement proper cleanup in useEffect hooks
+- [ ] Nodes should have clear separation between UI rendering and business logic

+### 10.2 Port Standardization

+#### 10.2.1 Input Port Naming
+- [ ] Input ports should follow the naming convention: `input_[dataType]_[purpose]`
+  - Example: `input_number_value1`, `input_string_name`, `input_object_parameters`
+- [ ] For nodes with multiple similar inputs, use numeric suffixes (e.g., `input_number_value1`, `input_number_value2`)
+- [ ] Special purpose inputs should use descriptive names (e.g., `input_number_quantity`, `input_number_unitPrice`)

+#### 10.2.2 Output Port Naming
+- [ ] Output ports should follow the naming convention: `output_[dataType]_[purpose]`
+  - Example: `output_number_result`, `output_string_formatted`, `output_object_processed`
+- [ ] Nodes with multiple outputs should use descriptive suffixes (e.g., `output_number_sum`, `output_number_average`)
+- [ ] Formatted outputs should include `formatted` in the name (e.g., `output_string_formatted`)

+#### 10.2.3 Port Positioning
+- [ ] Input ports should be positioned on the left side of the node
+- [ ] Output ports should be positioned on the right side of the node
+- [ ] Multiple ports should be evenly spaced
+- [ ] Port positions should be consistent across similar node types

+#### 10.2.4 Multiple Port Management
+- [ ] Nodes with multiple input ports of the same type should:
+  - Use consistent naming with clear differentiation (e.g., `input_number_operand1`, `input_number_operand2`)
+  - Visually indicate the purpose of each port through labels or icons
+  - Document the expected data format for each port
+  - Maintain consistent positioning across similar node types (e.g., first operand always at the top)

+- [ ] Nodes with multiple output ports should:
+  - Clearly differentiate between primary and secondary outputs
+  - Use descriptive names that indicate the relationship between outputs (e.g., `output_number_raw`, `output_string_formatted`)
+  - Document the data format and purpose of each output
+  - Consider color-coding or visual indicators for different output types

+- [ ] For complex nodes with many ports:
+  - Group related ports visually (e.g., all numeric inputs together)
+  - Consider collapsible port groups for rarely used ports
+  - Provide clear visual indicators of required vs. optional ports
+  - Implement tooltips or hover information explaining each port's purpose

+- [ ] Port limits and guidelines:
+  - Nodes should generally have no more than 5 input ports to maintain usability
+  - If more inputs are required, consider using array/object inputs or creating specialized node variants
+  - Output ports should be limited to those that provide meaningful distinct data
+  - Dynamic ports (user can add/remove) should follow the same naming conventions with added index

+### 10.3 Data Type Standards

+#### 10.3.1 Supported Data Types
+- [ ] Numeric: Integer and floating-point values
+- [ ] String: Text values, including formatted numbers
+- [ ] Boolean: True/false values
+- [ ] Object: JSON objects or structured data
+- [ ] Array: Lists of values
+- [ ] Special: Domain-specific types (e.g., IFC data, CSV data)

+#### 10.3.2 Type Conversion
+- [ ] Nodes should clearly document expected input types
+- [ ] Nodes should handle type conversion gracefully with appropriate error messages
+- [ ] Type conversion should be consistent across similar node types
+- [ ] Nodes should validate input types before processing

+#### 10.3.3 Data Formatting
+- [ ] Numeric outputs should maintain both raw and formatted values
+- [ ] Currency values should use consistent formatting (e.g., `$1,234.56`)
+- [ ] Percentage values should include the % symbol (e.g., `42%`)
+- [ ] Date/time values should use ISO format internally with configurable display format
+- [ ] Units should be consistently applied and displayed

+### 10.4 Error Handling Standards

+#### 10.4.1 Input Validation
+- [ ] Nodes should validate all inputs before processing
+- [ ] Invalid inputs should trigger clear error states
+- [ ] Required inputs should be clearly marked
+- [ ] Validation should include type checking, range checking, and format validation

+#### 10.4.2 Error Display
+- [ ] Errors should be displayed within the node using the BaseNode error display
+- [ ] Error messages should be user-friendly and actionable
+- [ ] Critical errors should be visually distinct from warnings
+- [ ] Errors should not crash the application but be contained within the node

+### 10.5 Performance Considerations

+#### 10.5.1 Calculation Efficiency
+- [ ] Nodes should use memoization for expensive calculations
+- [ ] Nodes should only recalculate when inputs change
+- [ ] Nodes should use efficient algorithms for complex operations
+- [ ] Nodes should handle large datasets gracefully

+#### 10.5.2 Render Optimization
+- [ ] Nodes should use React.memo to prevent unnecessary re-renders
+- [ ] Nodes should use useCallback for event handlers
+- [ ] Nodes should minimize state updates during user interactions
+- [ ] Nodes should avoid expensive operations during rendering

+### 10.6 Pre-Deployment Checklist

+Before integrating a new node or updating an existing one, verify the following:

+#### 10.6.1 Structure and Naming
+- [ ] Node follows file organization standards
+- [ ] Node extends BaseNode or implements its interface
+- [ ] Node uses consistent naming conventions
+- [ ] Node is properly exported in the barrel file

+#### 10.6.2 Ports and Data Flow
+- [ ] Input ports follow naming conventions
+- [ ] Output ports follow naming conventions
+- [ ] Ports are positioned correctly
+- [ ] Data flow between ports is documented

+#### 10.6.3 Data Handling
+- [ ] Node handles all supported data types correctly
+- [ ] Type conversion is implemented consistently
+- [ ] Data formatting follows standards
+- [ ] Node maintains both raw and formatted values where appropriate

+#### 10.6.4 Error Handling
+- [ ] Input validation is implemented
+- [ ] Error states are displayed correctly
+- [ ] Required inputs are marked
+- [ ] Edge cases are handled gracefully

+#### 10.6.5 Performance
+- [ ] Node uses memoization for expensive calculations
+- [ ] Node prevents unnecessary re-renders
+- [ ] Node handles large datasets efficiently
+- [ ] Node cleans up resources properly

+#### 10.6.6 Testing
+- [ ] Node has unit tests for core functionality
+- [ ] Node has integration tests with connected nodes
+- [ ] Edge cases are tested
+- [ ] Performance is benchmarked for complex operations

+### 10.7 AI Assistant Integration Guidelines

+To ensure the AI assistant consistently follows these standards when building or modifying nodes:

+#### 10.7.1 Context Initialization
+- Before starting work on a node, the AI should review:
+  - The Node Integration Standards section of this document
+  - The BaseNode implementation
+  - Similar existing nodes for reference
+  - The specific requirements for the new node

+#### 10.7.2 Implementation Process
+1. The AI should first outline the node structure, including:
+   - Input and output ports with standardized names
+   - Data types and conversions
+   - Core functionality
+   - Error handling approach

+2. The AI should implement the node following the standards, with particular attention to:
+   - Consistent port naming and positioning
+   - Proper extension of BaseNode
+   - Efficient calculation and rendering
+   - Comprehensive error handling

+3. The AI should validate the implementation against the pre-deployment checklist

+#### 10.7.3 Documentation Requirements
+- The AI should document:
+  - The purpose and functionality of the node
+  - Expected input types and formats
+  - Output types and formats
+  - Error states and handling
+  - Performance considerations
+  - Usage examples

+#### 10.7.4 Review Process
+- After implementation, the AI should review the node against all standards
+- The AI should identify any deviations from standards and explain the rationale
+- The AI should suggest improvements to align with standards where possible

+By following these guidelines, the AI assistant can ensure that all nodes it creates or modifies conform to the project's standards and integrate seamlessly with the existing codebase.